-The scale of the dwellings appears to be acceptable in terms of their footprint compared to that of neighbouring properties and the dwellings, subject to design and siting, would not appear out of place with the surrounding area.
-The proposal is for 4 new dwellings which are considered small in scale, on a previously developed site and as such the proposal would have a limited impact upon the existing settlement.
+The scale of the dwellings appear to be acceptable in terms of their footprint compared to that of neighbouring properties and the dwellings, subject to design and siting, would not appear out of place within the surrounding area.
+The proposal is for 5 new dwellings (one of which is a conversion) which are considered modest in scale, on a previously developed site and as such the proposal would have a limited impact upon the existing settlement.